akmalnawfer/3p-noon-daily-standup/README.md

 Helper: Waiting for access

 ## Kuldeep
-InstaHelper: UI issue on BSC Module (About icon missing) => PCC-8 Insta help waiting for access: will be working on Helper popup
+InstaHelp: UI issue on BSC Module (About icon missing) => PCC-8 Insta help waiting for access: will be working on Helper popup

 ## Chandrama
 Magic: Bug 1059 (pendency no record found) => take over Inham's bugs